 Colombia- Colorful Town

-This year, students also learned about finger painting street art in Colombia, and then mimicked the style on their whiteboards.
+This year, kindergarteners also learned about finger painting street art in Colombia, and then mimicked the style on their whiteboards.
 I have seen this done on mirrors as well, but use whatever you have:

 Pink Dolphins